gundb/panic-server/README.md

 Panic-server consists of two parts:
  - the server
  - the clients

+ Most of what panic's functionality comes from it's client interface, leaving the server as the simpler of the two.
+We'll start there.

 ### `panic.server([http.Server])`
 If an [`http.Server`](https://nodejs.org/api/http.html#http_class_http_server) is passed, panic will use it to configure [socket.io](http://socket.io/) and the `/panic.js` route will be added that servers up the [`panic-client`](https://github.com/gundb/panic-client) browser code.